 - 2016: SABIC and Saudi Arabian Oil Company combined their oil-to-chemicals projects

-- 2017: SABIC acquired 50% stake in Saudi Petrochemical Company (SADAF), from its joint venture (JV) partner, Royal Dutch Shell plc, for US$ 820 Million
+- 2017: SABIC acquired a 50% stake in Saudi Petrochemical Company (SADAF), from its joint venture (JV) partner, Royal Dutch Shell plc, for US$ 820 million

 - 2018: The SABIC and ExxonMobil Chemical Co. form a JV for Gulf Coast Growth Ventures (GCGV) project

 The year 2019: